 Billing

-Electric bills are due on the 25th of each month.* In the event that the 25th falls on a holiday or weekend, the next business day will be the due date.
-The normal bill is for approximately 30 days of service, but may vary based on the number of days in the month.
-Click below for helpful information on how to understand your electric bill.
+Electric bills are due on the 25th of each month*.
+If the 25th falls on a weekend or holiday, the next business day becomes the due date.

 *Large power due dates may vary.